Port Macquarie: Beaches and attractions

 Beaches (in order from north to south) are: North Shore (a short ferry trip is required to reach North Shore), Town Beach, Oxley Beach, Rocky Beach, Flynns Beach, Nobbys Beach, Shelly Beach, Miners Beach (unofficial clothing-optional) and Lighthouse Beach.
 Only Town, Flynns and Lighthouse Beaches are staffed by surf life saving clubs.
 Lighthouse Beach is patrolled at only the northern end.
 Dogs can be walked off-leash at Nobbys Beach and at Lighthouse Beach, south of Watonga Rocks.

 As a tourist destination Port Macquarie contains several major attractions aimed at providing visitors with a range of experiences.
 These include scenic, historic, educational and recreational themes.

 For example, Sea Acres National Park is adjacent to Shelly Beach and contains a Visitor Centre with an access controlled rainforest boardwalk and cafe.
 The Coastal Walk follows several kilometres of beaches and rugged coastline from the heart of town to Tacking Point Lighthouse.

 Billabong Zoo and the Koala Hospital offer educational interactions with wildlife.
 The Port Macquarie Museum and the Mid North Coast Maritime Museum offer a glimpse into the rich history of Port Macquarie.
 Douglas Vale Historic Homestead and Winery and Roto House offer an insight into life in a bygone era.

-Port Macquarie Astronomical Observatory is an exceptional, recently rebuilt facility offering space and science related presentations and views of the night sky through its 14" telescope.
+Port Macquarie Astronomical Observatory is a recently rebuilt facility offering space and science related presentations and views of the night sky through its 14" telescope.
+The Observatory is a non-profit organisation run by volunteers from the Port Macquarie Astronomical Association.

+"Sky stories" are regular presentations held Wednesday, Friday and Sunday evenings, they include a presentation followed by telescope viewings (weather permitting).
+Special events are held at various times of the year highlighting events like solstices and equinoxes and upcoming events with visiting speakers can be found via the website.